-Thinking of moving into a mobile home?
+Mobile home foundations are important.
+Especially if you are thinking of moving into a mobile home?
 You have probably spent a lot of your focus on how many bedrooms you want, how many bathrooms you want, and what style you would like to have.
 These are all important considerations when choosing any type of home.
 But there is an often-overlooked aspect when it comes to selecting a mobile home.
-Have you given any thought into what type of foundation you want your mobile home to have?
+Have you given any thought into what type of mobile home foundation you want for your home to have?

 Unlike traditional homes, mobile homes can utilize a variety of foundation types.
-This is typically less of a concern for renters, but if you are going to be buying your mobile home, you are going to want a foundation that can stand the test of time.
-Today, we are going to take a look at the top 6 foundation types for mobile homes and what they offer.
+This is typically less of a concern for renters, but if you are going to be buying your mobile home, you are going to want a mobile home foundation that can stand the test of time.
+Today, we are going to take a look at the top 6 mobile home foundation types and what they offer.

 If you are looking for different types of underpinning or skirting check out our article on underpinning for mobile homes here